 OpenAI isn't done yet.
 The company has regularly improved ChatGPT's capabilities and continues to develop new features.
 Reports suggest that after releasing its Search feature, which is in direct competition with traditional search engines like Google and Bing, OpenAI is also looking to release its own web browser (though it may be a while away).

-There's also the question of Sora - a text-to-video generative AI model that has been in the works for some time.
+There's also the question of Sora - a text-to-video generative AI model that has been in the works for some time (which has since been released and is everything that we were hoping it would be).
 GPT-5, which is gearing to be the most advanced AI model till date, is also in the works that is expected to have almost twice the context window and the ability to better handle longer conversations and document analyses.

 Some Advanced Voice Mode features, that were showcased in its demo, are yet to arrive.
 These include the ability to hum and sing, accents, make different sounds, and a live video camera feature that lets the AI voice mode 'see' the world through your device's camera.